siddhesh-deshpande89/php-microservice/README.md

 # php-microservice
 Handling  api requests using PHP, RabbitMQ Message Broker and Supervisor in Docker container

+# Context
+We need to create an application that will receive between 100,000 and 1,000,0000 transactions per minute.

+Every transaction is going to happen in a different request, so this means that we can receive up to 1,000,000 different requests per minute.

 # Architecture Design
 <img src="../master/architechture.png" width="550" height="450">